Lisa Mason Ziegler

 Lisa Mason Ziegler is a cut-flower farmer, author, and teacher on organic cut-flower farming and gardening.
 Lisa has been farming since 1998 in Southeastern Virginia on the Ziegler family homestead.
 In season her urban three-acre farm produces thousands of stems of flowers each week.
 Lisa has sold her flowers to florist, supermarkets, at farmer’s markets and her members-only on farm market.

 In 2018 Lisa created and produced Flower Farming School Online.
 She has gone onto become the publisher of other industry leaders online courses including additional Flower Farming School courses, Farmer-Florist School Online and Florist School Online.
 Lisa is the owner of The Gardener’s Workshop; an online garden shop offering her books, online courses, and the gardening tools, seeds, and supplies she uses in her gardens.
-Her blog, Field and Garden and many videos are also hosted on the website.
+Her podcasts, Field & Garden and Seed Talk, and many videos are also hosted on the website.

 Lisa has been a member of the Association of Specialty Cut Flower Growers since 2001 and served as the Mid-Atlantic Regional Director from 2016 to 2019.
 She is also a member of the Garden Communicators International.